 Insects of medical importance

-The Northern Territory's (NT) Top End is home to a range of biting insects that can transmit diseases and cause medical conditions through their bite or sting.
+The Northern Territory's (NT) Top End is home to insects that can transmit diseases and cause medical conditions through their bite or sting.

 Mosquitoes